Duyfken: Voyages

 In 1605, Duyfken was in the fleet that recaptured the fort of Van Verre at Ambon in the Spice Islands, from the Portuguese.
 She was then sent to Bantam, Java for urgently needed provisions.

 In 1605, the Dutch East India Company (VOC) sent Duyfken, captained by Willem Janszoon, to search for trade opportunities in the "south and east lands" beyond the furthest reaches of their known world.
 Willem Janszoon took the ship southeast from Banda to the Kei Islands, then along the south coast of New Guinea, skirting south of the shallow waters around False Cape (Irian Jaya) and then continuing east-southeast.

 In early 1606, Janszoon encountered and then charted the shores of Australia's Cape York Peninsula.
 The ship made landfall at the Pennefather River in the Gulf of Carpentaria.
 This is the first authenticated sighting of Australia by Europeans, and also the first authenticated landing of Europeans on Australian soil.
 For the first time all the inhabited continents of the world were known to the European science of geography.
 The ship sailed back to Bantam.

 In 1607, Duyfken may have made a second voyage east to Australia.
 Later in the year, she was sent to Java to get supplies for the beleaguered Dutch fortress on Ternate.
 In February or March 1608, Duyfken was involved in hunting Chinese junks north of Ternate.

-In May 1608, the ship was engaged in a five-hour battle with three Spanish galleys.
+In May 1608, the ship was engaged in a five-hour battle with three Portuguese galleys.
 In June, she was sent with larger ships to capture the fortress of Taffaso on Makian Island.
 A month later, she was brought inside the reef at Ternate for repairs.
 It seems that she was hauled on her side to repair the bottom but this caused further damage, and the ship was condemned as beyond repair.